apache/pulsar/site2/docs/cookbooks-tiered-storage.md

 #### Configure connection address

+You can configure the connection address in the `broker.conf` file.

 ```conf
 fileSystemURI="hdfs://127.0.0.1:9000"
 ```
 #### Configure Hadoop profile path

-In the configuration file under this path, you can configure the base path and authentication and so on.
+The configuration file is stored in the Hadoop profile path.
+It contains various settings, such as base path, authentication, and so on.

 ```conf
 fileSystemProfilePath="../conf/filesystem_offload_core_site.xml"
 ```

-The model for storing this topic data use `org.apache.hadoop.io.MapFile`, so we can use all of the configuration in Apache Hadoop for `org.apache.hadoop.io.MapFile`, the following example :
+The model for storing topic data uses `org.apache.hadoop.io.MapFile`.
+You can use all of the configurations in `org.apache.hadoop.io.MapFile` for Hadoop.
+**Example**

 ```conf